ignromanov/crypto-cash-contracts/README.md

 ## Contracts

 1. `CSHToken.sol`: The CryptoCash token (CSH) contract, which is an ERC20 token.
 2. `CodesFactory.sol`: The main contract that handles the generation and redemption of secret codes for acquiring tokens.
+It also ensures the security and scalability of the system using Merkle trees.

 ## Contract Addresses